 If you can’t buy your investment property outright, you'll need to apply for a mortgage.
-But this will have to be a specific buy-to-let mortgage, as a standard or 'residential' loan only applies if you also plan to live in the property.
+But this will have to be a specific buy-to-let mortgage.
+A standard or 'residential' loan is only relevant when you also plan to live in the property.

-Typically, lenders will want your anticipated rental income (as verified by independent sources) to meet at least 125% of the monthly interest payments on the loan.
-This could be based on a fixed rate, the standard variable rate (typically with a 1% loading) or an assumed interest rate which could be higher than both of these.
-Calculations will vary between lenders.
+Typically, lenders will want your anticipated rental income (as verified by independent sources) to meet at least 125% of the monthly interest payments on the loan – a calculation known as 'rental cover'.
+For example, if mortgage interest amounts to £1,000 a month, you'd need to demonstrate rental income of £1,250.

-The 25% leeway and interest rate headroom are to ensure you are covered during so-called 'void' periods when the property is without tenants.
-It reassures the lender you will still be able to meet the payments.
+The financial leeway factored into rental cover calculations accounts for non-rental payments and 'void' periods when the property is without tenants.
+It reassures the lender you will still be able to meet your mortgage commitment.

-A deposit on a buy-to-let mortgage tends to be bigger than the one required for a standard loan.
-Most buy-to-let lenders expect a downpayment of at least 25% or even 30%.
-And the very cheapest deals usually require 40% or more.
+A deposit on a buy-to-let mortgage also tends to be bigger than the one required for a standard loan.
+Most buy-to-let lenders expect a downpayment of at least 25% and the very cheapest deals usually require 40% or more.

 But buy-to-let mortgages with the lowest interest rates tend to come with the biggest upfront fees.
-A table-topping fix in terms of rate for example, could carry a fee of 2.5% which equates to £5,000 on a £200,000 mortgage.
+A table-topping fix in terms of rate for example, could carry a fee of £2,000, for example.
 You can lump the fees together with the loan, but this means paying interest on them too.

 This makes it important to weigh up the interest rate against any fees when taking a buy-to-let mortgage as, in some cases, a higher interest rate might actually work out cheaper.

-A student, for example, will want to live in a cheap property close to the university and nightlife, while families will be interested in the proximity of good schools, plenty of storage space and a garden.
-If you get the location or type of property wrong, you will achieve a lower rent and potentially struggle to find tenants.
+A student, for example, is likely to want to live in an affordable property close to the university and nightlife, while families will be interested in the proximity of good schools, plenty of storage space and a garden.

-And keep in mind that some properties are more difficult to secure a mortgage on.
-These can include former council flats, new developments and homes above commercial premises, such as shops.
+Keep in mind that some properties are more difficult to secure a mortgage on.
+These can include former council houses, new developments and flats above commercial premises, such as shops.